Domestic appliances advice

 The grids and the caps can be enamelled or undergo a cast-iron enamelling treatment.
 To clean both these types of materials use a normal kitchen sponge (not the rough side on the enamelled finish), hot water and a common dishwashing detergent.
 Rinse and dry thoroughly with a cloth in order to avoid stagnation of water and limescale.
 Stains should be removed when still fresh to avoid their absorption, especially in the case of cast iron.
 Some manufacturers recommend greasing the enamelled parts after they are washed and dried using cotton swab and olive oil or vaseline, and then letting them dry in the air (procedure to be done in the evening after cleaning the parts to prepare them for use the day after).
 In this way the grids and caps will last over time.

-Attention to the choice of the hood during the design phase:- Always give priority to a ventilation system connected to the outside of the house.
+- Always give priority to a ventilation system connected to the outside of the house.

 - Choose a hood suitable for the underlying hob.